-All babies born through surrogacy in the United States are entitled to US citizenship themselves.
+All babies born through surrogacy in the United States have entitled to US citizenship and passport themselves.
 They will have an American birth certificate (certificate of live birth) and unless separate adoption procedures or court orders overrule this, will show the surrogate as the ‘mother’ on the birth certificate, and (usually) the intended father who provided the sperm as the ‘father’.

 Obtaining a US Passport